 This seminar develops the central theme of humility as taught in the scriptures, church history, and contemporary spiritual writings, and relates the theme to the universal experience of “church politics.”
-Basic principles of relationship, communication habits, conflict resolution and more are addressed as a list of “rules for applying humility in the context of church politics” is explored.
-Freedom for discussion, questions, and personal application is given.
+Basic principles of relationship, communication habits, conflict resolution, and more are addressed as a list of “rules for applying humility in the context of church politics” is explored.
+Freedom for discussion, questions, and personal application are given.

 9. Christian Spirituality in the Context of World Religions